Alijafr/face_recognition/README.md

 ```
 1-min distance
 python3 web_cam.py -rm "min"
-2-highest vote (choose the tolerance)
+2-highest vote (choose the tolerance).Here you can adjust the tolerance to make the model more accuarate.
 python3 web_cam.py -rm "svm" -t 0.45
 3-svm model
 python3 web_cam.py -rm "svm"
 ```
 ## Feature works
-* Simase network to produce a better encodings to people to be recognized.
+* Siamese network to produce a better encodings to people to be recognized.
 * Add face alignment